mjeanmar/mdi-basic-training/_docs/R and Shiny/00_index.md

 ## {{ page.title }}

-A main goal of the MDI is to help researcher develop and implement interactive data visualization tools on the web using R Shiny.
+A main goal of the MDI is to help researchers develop and implement interactive data visualization tools on the web using R Shiny.
-In this section we will get you up to speed on the basic use of R, and the Shiny.
+In this section we will get you up to speed on the basic usage of R, and then Shiny.